 Lynn Hernandez, Behavioral and Social Sciences, School of Public Health, Brown University

-Brown University welcomes students from around the world and recognizes the unique perspectives international students bring enrich the campus community.
-To empower students whose first language is not English, an array of ELL support is available on campus including language and culture workshops and individual appointments.
-For more information about English Language Learning at Brown, contact the ELL Specialists at email@example.com.
+Brown welcomes students from around the country and the world, and their unique perspectives enrich our learning community.
+To support students whose primary language is not English, services are available on campus including language workshops and individual appointments.
+For more information, contact English Language Support at firstname.lastname@example.org or (401) 863-5672.